 A spark or flame can cause the battery to explode with enough force to kill or seriously hurt you.

 Wear protective clothing and a face shield, or have a skilled mechanic do the battery maintenance.

-The battery is located behind the right side cover.
+The battery is in the battery box behind the right side cover.